17 Best Things to Do in Castle Rock, Colorado

 The Castle Rock area is home to some of the more underrated hiking trails in the Denver metro area.
 One of the better ones is Gateway Mesa, a Castle Rock open space area that features several hiking trails through grasslands and forests where you can get out and stretch your legs.

 The open space also has cliffs to the east, where you get views of Franktown and the Cherry Creek Valley.
 You can see sweeping views of the Rockies, including Pikes Peak and Longs Peak.
-This is one of the more outdoorsy things to do in Castle Rock.
+With such a large trail system, this is one of the more outdoorsy things to do near Castle Rock, CO.

 Take in an unusual show at the Theatre of Dreams, where married magician couple Carol Massie and Joe Givan showcase jugglers, circus acts, mindreaders, magic shows, and comedy acts.
 It’s a fun night out and one of the more unique things to do in Castle Rock!